 Who is subject to the FDCPA?

 The FDCPA applies to the vast majority of debt collectors, which it defines as "any person who regularly collects, or attempts to collect, consumer debts for another person or institution."
 However, certain debt collectors are exempt.
-Excluded debt collectors relevant for business purposes include:
+These are some of the excluded debt collectors relevant for business purposes:

 - Any creditors collecting debts owed directly to them rather than a third party

-- Debts that a collector originated but sold while continuing to service them, such as student loans and mortgages
+- Debts that a collector originated but sold while continuing to service, such as student loans and mortgages

 - Debts that were not in default at the start of the third-party collections process